wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 * [University of Prince Edward Island](http://www.upei.ca/) provided a list of call numbers (LCC) and locations.
 My thanks to Melissa Belvadi for this.
 * [York University Libraries](http://www.library.yorku.ca/), where I work, does not give open access to its MARC records, but I obtained a dump for this research.
 We use LCC.

-To save time, I processed the records and [data files to replicate the examples](http://hdl.handle.net/10315/10024) are all available.
+To save time, I processed the records and made available [data files to replicate the examples](http://hdl.handle.net/10315/10024).
 Download the five files there to the `c4lj-dentographs` directory:

 * [sfpl-ddc-call-numbers.txt.gz](http://pi.library.yorku.ca/dspace/bitstream/handle/10315/10024/sfpl-ddc-call-numbers.txt.gz)
 * [tpl-090.txt.gz](http://pi.library.yorku.ca/dspace/bitstream/handle/10315/10024/tpl-090.txt.gz)